Discover how we support our communities

 BEACH CLEAN-UP INITIATIVES

+On a regular basis, Gildan organizes beach clean-ups in Nicaragua and Honduras to promote awareness about respecting the environment, among our employees, and also within the communities where we operate.
 These activities are usually carried out in partnership with local institutions, such as municipalities, the Ministry of Environment and Natural Resources, the Nicaraguan Institute of Tourism, and a local recycler for proper disposal of the collected waste.

 Employees from Nicaragua are standing on the beach and smiling after cleaning up.